What is cerebral palsy?

 This is the second most common type of cerebral palsy.

 Ataxic cerebral palsy

-If a child has this type of cerebral palsy, she’ll have shaky and unsteady movements or tremors.
-She’ll also have problems with balance and might walk with her feet wide apart to help her balance.
+Children with this type of cerebral palsy have shaky and unsteady movements or tremors.
+They also have problems with balance and might walk with their feet wide apart to help balance.

 Babies with cerebral palsy might have:

 - problems with feeding

 - slow or delayed development – for example, they might be slower than other babies to hold their heads up or sit up

 - unequal movements across their bodies – for example, they might take no notice of one hand or show a preference for one hand early on

 - poor muscle control